gasparl/expapp/TUTORIAL.md

 ### Complete Data

-At the end of the experiment, the full complete data may be stored in a file that is separate from the partial files.
-Here, to absolutely ensure that none of the already stored complete data files may be in any way erased or damaged, in case of an existing file with the same name, the PHP code in the boilerplate appends the new content to the end of the previous content, leaving the latter intact (\[n26\]).
-The JS function on the client side awaits the server response and provides corresponding feedback to the participant (\[n27\]).
+At the end of the experiment, the JS function sends the full and complete data to the server, to be stored in a file that is separate from the partial files.
+This is step 6 of the sequence diagram.
+Here, to absolutely ensure that none of the already stored complete data files may be in any way erased or damaged, in case of an existing file with the same name, the PHP code in the boilerplate appends the new content to the end of the previous content, leaving the latter intact, step 7 of the sequence diagram (\[n26\]).
+The JS function on the client side awaits the server response and provides corresponding feedback to the participant, step 8 of the sequence diagram (\[n27\]).
 In case of any sort of issue (e.g., temporary loss of internet connection), the participant is offered two options: (a) a retry button via which saving the file at the server is reattempted, and (b) a download button via which the results